Pejo-306/cloud-url-shortener/docs/decisions/ADR-004-shortcode-generation.md

 - Requires careful counter management
 - Depends on retention-based expiration to safely reuse space
 - Salt rotation must be handled carefully to avoid breaking determinism
+- Multiplicative factor must be validated to ensure coprimality with the modulo space

 ## Impact